Home > Become a Notary > How to Become a Utah Notary

 4. Be able to read, write, and understand English.

-This Utah notary guide will help you understand the following:
+This Utah notary guide will help you understand:

-3. The basic duties of a notary in Utah
+5. The basic duties of a notary in Utah.

 How do I renew my notary commission in Utah?

-If your legal name changes during your notary commission, you must create a new account on the Office of the Lieutenant Governor’s website to proceed with an application for reappointment.
+If your legal name changes during your notary commission, you must create a new account on the Office of the Lieutenant Governor’s website to proceed with a notary application for reappointment.

-To renew your notary commission in Utah, visit the Office of the Lieutenant Governor’s website at https://secure.utah.gov/account/log-in.html.
+To apply for reappointment as a notary public, go to the Office of the Utah Lieutenant Governor's website at https://secure.utah.gov/account/log-in.html.

 Who appoints notaries in Utah?

 The lieutenant governor commissions applicants as notaries public.
-The Office of the Lieutenant Governor issues Certificates of Authority to Utah notaries public.
+The Office of the Lieutenant Governor issues the Certificate of Authority of Notary Public to Utah notaries.

 Office of the Lieutenant Governor